 However, product feed synchronization is only the first step to sell across multiple channels.
 If you want your products to reach more potential customers on Facebook Shop and Google Shopping as well as boost conversion, you need to ‘optimize your product feeds’.

-10 Ways to Optimize Your Product Feeds for Better Sales on Google and Facebook Shop
+10 Ways to Optimize Your Product Feeds on Facebook Shop and Google Shopping for better sales

 The first impression is always important to capture attention especially in selling online.
 Product title is how you make the first impression on your potential customers.